galtys/idris2-python-pure/README.md

 In order to build it, you must have the selfhosted version of idris2 and idris2api build and installed.

-The proven way is to setup an idris2 environment via a nix flake.
-Just go to the idris2 development directory and run `nix develop`.
-Then make sure that idris2 executable is in your search path.

-After compiling the backend, you will need to use it to compile and install `prelude_pygen` and `base_pygen` packages found in the `libs` directory.
-They have been modified to support `pygen` ffi.
+The proven way is to build it via pack:

+`pack build py.ipkg`

+In the misc folder, there is a bash script that you can adapt to install additional packages (including prelude,base ..).
+At the moment, the prefix of he backend points to .idris2-pygen

 # Background

 The purpose of this project wasn't to build the python bakcend but to learn how idris2 works under the hood.
 But eventually, I was able to adapt the javascript backend and with some tweaks, it actually generates python code.
-Currently, the generated code is inefficient (look at how it represents utf8 characters).

-I know there is another python backend based on refc, however I have realised that having a pure python version is quite neat as there is just one garbage collector and for my purposes,  pure python ffi has its own benefits too.
+I know there is another python backend based on refc, however , I believe the used case for the pure python version is that there just one garbage collector and for my purposes,  pure python ffi has its own benefits too.

+# Next step

+In the next iteration, the --directive will take a name of a support_file without the py extension.
+This can be usefull if you need to bundle the result with this extra support file.

 # TODO:

 - tests
-- utf8
 - lazy support
 - generate better code for case expressions
 - get rid of comments in the generated code